 Direct Equity Investment

 Carriers and vendors acquire minority or majority equity stakes in startups, often participating in seed, Series A, or later-stage rounds.
-These investments may come with board seats, governance rights, and strategic collaboration agreements.
+Recent shifts show evolving preferences.
+In 2023, traditional fundraising fell 24%, marking its third year of decline.
+This fuels interest in innovative equity and alternative deal structures.

 Strategic Partnerships and Joint Ventures